Does this sound like a scene from a movie?

 In reality, this is not a message from the Social Security Administration.
 It is, in fact, a phishing call from a thief who is trying to get access to your personal information using your Social Security number.

 The Social Security Administration is well aware of this phishing scam.
-They have developed a specific link to the SSA.GOV web site that explains this fraud attempt in great detail.
-For helpful information, please use this link to their web page, https://blog.ssa.gov/is-that-phone-call-from-us/
+They have developed a specific link to the SSA.GOV website that explains this fraud attempt in great detail.
+For helpful information, CLICK HERE.

 Remember: the Social Security Administration does not call you and tell you they have “suspended” your number.